 These might be my personal favorite part of this amazing resource!
 As I was discussing with Kristen Halverson in the correlating podcast episode “Making the Most Out of Your Sound Wall”… this would have been exactly what I needed when I was in elementary school.

 I received speech services for common sound confusions and articulation concerns.
 However, cute I was….
 Or still may be!
 Saying words like /qu-oun/ for “crayon” or pronouncing /f/ as /d/ like “Dan” for “Fan” wasn’t appropriate.

-These anchor charts and student sorts directly reinforce those more common sound confusions, common ELS confusions as well as articulation confusions!
+These anchor charts and student sorts directly reinforce those more common sound confusions, common ELS confusions, and articulation confusions!
 These anchor charts are so interactive where students and teachers can utilize them during whole group lessons.
 Images are included to sort on your anchor charts while you are reinforcing the skill.
 By taking it a step further you can use the student sorts in your centers, small groups, or individual practice!

 Student Phoneme Work Pages

 Speaking of individual practice, centers, and small group work…believe it or not here is ANOTHER great piece!
 These work pages follow the same progression as the teaching slides.
 Again, teachers are using whatever fits their classroom, lesson, and student needs!

 - Write the letter or letters of phoneme